 Introducing the Regional Coordinators for the Seed Sovereignty UK & Ireland Programme

-It’s been an exciting few months for the UK & Ireland Seed Sovereignty Programme as we piece together a team of Regional Coordinators to represent the project in every corner of the British Isles.
+It’s been an exciting few months for the UK & Ireland Seed Sovereignty Programme as we have drawn together a skilled and experienced team of Regional Coordinators to represent the project in every corner of the British Isles.
 We’re delighted to introduce the new team, each of whom are poised to begin reaching out to seed growers, savers, gardeners and businesses in the new year to realise the ambitions of this collaborative programme.

 Maria Scholten – Regional Coordinator for Scotland